tc-tommo/cv/applications/StormID--AI-consultant/cv.md

 @import "../../assets/header.svg"

-Computer science graduate with a passion for building things.
+Computer science graduate with a passion for solving important problems.

 ---